the-qa-company/qEndpoint/README.md

 ## About

 The qEndpoint is a highly scalable triple store with full-text and  [GeoSPARQL](https://www.ogc.org/standards/geosparql) support.
 It can be used as a standalone SPARQL endpoint, or as a dependency.
 The qEndpoint is for example used in [Kohesio](https://kohesio.ec.europa.eu/) where each interaction with the UI corresponds to an underlying SPARQL query on the qEndpoint.
+Also qEndpoint is part of [QAnswer](https://qanswer.ai) enabeling question answering over RDF Graphs.

 ### Built With